Epabro/tox21-toxicity-ml/README.md

 - Some endpoints remain hard; performance is influenced by class imbalance and label noise.
 ## License/ disclaimer

--This is a learning project; Tox21 is a public benchmark dataset; please follow the dataset’s original terms and citation recommendations when reusing it.
+- This is a learning project

-::contentReference[oaicite:4]{index=4}
+- Tox21 is a public benchmark dataset; please follow the dataset’s original terms and citation recommendations when reusing it.